 Now, make sure that the SOLR dashboard pulls up in your Internet browser by browsing to http://localhost:8983/solr.
 If the SOLR administration panel is available then you are now done with this step.

-One note is if you ever decide to delete the service you can open up a Command Prompt as an Administrator and type in the following and it will delete the service once you stop it:
+One note is if you ever decide to delete the service you can delete it using Windows Powershell.
+Open up Powershell as an Administrator and below is the proper code:

 Step 6 – Enable SSL (Generate a Self-Signed Certificate and a Key)